aosabook/500lines/event-web-framework/event-web-framework.markdown

 	    (parse str))))
 ```

 This high-level method delegates to a specialization of `parse` that works with plain strings, or to `parse-params` that interprets the buffer contents as HTTP parameters.
-These are called depending on how much of the request we've already processed; the final `parse` happens when we already have a partial `request` saved in the given `buffer`, at which point we're only looking to parse the request body.
+These are called depending on how much of the request we've already processed; the final `parse` happens when we already have a partial `request` saved in the `buffer`, at which point we're only looking to parse the request body.

 ```lisp